-The District has renovated all of its schools except for the high school since 1995.
-High school renovations are currently being planned and the initial borrowing to fund this project in fiscal 2012 is complete.
+Funds not used at year end are directed by Board Policy to be transferred to the Capital Project Fund beyond the 6% of the subsequent year's expenditure budget.
+These funds will reduce the amount of money the Board will have to borrow to complete the high school renovation project.
 This is one of the greatest issues pressuring the District's need to increase millage into the near future.
-The District's policy to maintain a fund balance of 6% of expenditures assures continued financial stability as the renovations approach.
+The District's policy to maintain a fund balance of 6% of expenditures assures continued financial stability as the renovations continue.

 Also continuing this year are discussions with the School Board concerning GASB #45 Funding for Other Post Employment Benefits (OPEB).
 An actuarial valuation of our benefit programs was complete and the need to set money aside for these benefits has become apparent.
-The School Board revised policy to permit transfer of fund balances in excess of 6% to both the Capital Projects Fund as well as what could be a newly established OPEB Fund.
-This will be established as an assignment of the General Fund fund balance.
+The School Board revised policy to permit transfer of fund balances in excess of 6% to both the Capital Projects Fund as well as what is a newly established OPEB Fund.
+This was established as an assignment of the General Fund fund balance.
+The Board set aside \$1.675 million to pay for future OPEB retiree healthcare payments.
+These OPEB reserved funds were not required to be used for this fiscal year since there were adequate funds remaining unspent in the General Fund to cover these costs.
+The Board continues to look at these reserves annually to assure we have adequate funds to pay these costs.